This is a hard question to answer because in general terms, I don't know your client, and that is really what it will come down to.

 The value metric is what should be the deciding factor in those options.
 It will determine your profitability and sustainability as a business.

-If this was helpful, want more just like it custom to your business?
+If this was helpful, want more just like it?
 Drop your name and email below and get this list hand delivered to you.

 Marketing for Freelancers